amarian12/docs.guldencoin.com/content/vanitygen.md

 cd into the directory and build the tool

-`cd vanitygen`
+`> cd vanitygen`

-`make vanitygen`
+`> make vanitygen`

-Now you have built the basic vanity address generator that utilizes the CPU to finds an address.
+Now you have built the basic vanity address generator that utilizes the CPU to find an address.

 If hou have a good GPU, you might want to use `oclvanitygen`.
 To compile that run the command:

-`make oclvanitygen`
+`> make oclvanitygen`

 `oclvanitygen` uses openCL and the GPU to find an address.
 This is way faster then the normal vanitygen.